garrettsparks/nvfbc-relay/README.md

 Still, this performance impact as tested on a RTX 4090 can be between 8-10% when using OBS with new NVENC H.264/H.265 for local capture.
 It can be up to 15% when combined with tonemapping to SDR and streaming.
-These figures were found using application capture mode.
-It is greater than this when using desktop capture, but not all applications play nicely with application capture mode, forcing occasional use of desktop capture mode.
+These figures were found using application capture mode, and not all applications play nicely with application capture.
+The performance penalty is even greater than this when using desktop capture.

 ### DXGI & capture card